 j.
 CAPA Application Instructions Required Reading

-Please Note: International students who are not native speakers of English speakers are required to provide English proficiency exam scores not more than 2 years old as part of the UK visa application process.
-The two most common tests that international students in the US are able to take are the Pearson and IELTS exams (TOEFL scores are not accepted by the UK Border Agency).
-These typically cost around $150-200 and require the student to schedule a test in advance at a designated testing area.
-More information on these tests (and all other accepted English language tests) can be found here.
-The student must secure at least a B2 level on any qualifying exam.
-You will receive visa instructions in late March but in order to begin the visa application process, you must have already received your test scores so it is important that you take one of the accepted tests as soon as possible to ensure that you are able to obtain a visa in a timely manner.
+Please Note: International students who are not native speakers of English speakers are required to provide IELTS English proficiency exam scores not more than 2 years old as part of the UK visa application process.
+The exam typically costs around $150-200 and requires the student to schedule a test in advance at a designated testing area.
+The student must score at least a B2 level on the exam.
+You will receive visa instructions in early March but in order to begin the visa application process, you must have already received your test scores so it is important that you take the IELTS exam as soon as possible to ensure that you are able to obtain a visa in a timely manner.
 Please contact CAPA and the Office of Study Abroad right away if you fall into this category.

 1 stars : 0